awsdocs/aws-net-developer-guide/doc_source/csharp_rekognition_code_examples.md

 For more information, see [Recognizing celebrities in an image](https://docs.aws.amazon.com/rekognition/latest/dg/celebrities-procedure-image.html)\.

 **AWS SDK for \.NET**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/Rekognition/#code-examples)\.

 ```
+    using System;
+    using System.IO;
+    using System.Threading.Tasks;
+    using Amazon.Rekognition;
+    using Amazon.Rekognition.Model;

+    /// <summary>
+    /// Shows how to use Amazon Rekognition to identify celebrities in a photo.
+    /// This example was created using the AWS SDK for .NET version 3.7 and
+    /// .NET Core 5.0.
+    /// </summary>
+    public class CelebritiesInImage
+    {
         public static async Task Main(string[] args)
         {
             string photo = "moviestars.jpg";